jaibhedia/brocode/README.md

 hi bro
   bhai ye hai a = 10;
   agar bhai (a < 20) {
-    hedi bro "a is less than 20";
+    heli bro "a is less than 20";
   } nahi to bhai ( a < 25 ) {
-    hedi bro "a is less than 25";
+    heli bro "a is less than 25";
   } warna bhai {
-    hedi bro "a is greater than or equal to 25";
+    heli bro "a is greater than or equal to 25";
   }
 aytu bro
 ```